UTAH AND MENTAL DISABILITY

 - Adapt or manage oneself (see 12.00E4).

 Without medical evidence, it will be impossible to prove that you have marked or extreme impairments.
-You must have a physician, psychiatrist, or psychologist who can confirm your mental symptoms.
+You must have a primary care doctor, psychiatrist, or psychologist who can confirm your mental symptoms.
 If you don’t have money, you will need to look for free mental health services near your home.

 DEPRESSION IS ANOTHER MENTAL CONDITION ELIGIBLE FOR SSD BENEFITS